-3.1.1 Accountable Manager
+3.1.1 State Safety Programme Responsibilities and Resources

-The Accountable Manager - the highest-ranking officer in the organization - has the authority to ensure that the SSP is implemented.
-The Managing Director (MD) is the Accountable Manager of the Turks and Caicos Islands Civil Aviation Authority (TCICAA).
+The Managing Director-The Managing Director (MD) - the highest-ranking officer in the organization-is the Accountable Manager of the Turks and Caicos Islands Civil Aviation Authority (TCICAA), whom has the authority to ensure that the SSP is implemented.
 The MD ensures that objectives are met through the provision of resources and adequate oversight of subordinates to improve the performance of the organization.
 The MD may delegate some of his duties to a qualified official when appropriate and is responsible for:

-- Implementation of the SSP - Approving changes to controlled documents - Administering the audit program - Overseeing the implementation of corrective and preventive actions - Chairing Management Review Committee meetings - Leading the development and implementation of improvement plans
+- Implementation of the SSP - · Approving changes to controlled documents - · Administering the audit program - Overseeing the implementation of corrective and preventive actions - Chairing Management Review Committee meetings - Leading the development and implementation of improvement plans